MohamedA-Ibrahim/Luftborn/README.md

 # Luftborn.Server

-A modern .NET 8 web application with a Clean Architecture design pattern, serving as a backend API for the Luftborn application.
+A modern .NET 8 web application with a Clean Architecture design pattern, serving as a backend API for the application.

 ## Architecture